 Bottom line?
-This is the strongest most bad ass servo we know how to make.
+This is one bad ass servo we're making here.
 Period.
+Unbreakable?

 maneuvers otherwise.
 For you, one of the principal reasons for wanting this servo are the MIL-SPEC components and genuine Nobel

-We also pay very close attention to things like making them nearly
+We also pay very close attention to little things.
+Like making them nearly

 impervious to dust,

 water, and exhaust-oil.
 How?
-Through the use of o-rings for sealing (a total of 13 of them) plus - where the wires exit the case - a custom seal and a special
+Through the use of o-rings for sealing (a total of 13 in this servo vs. 2 in a Savox 2290SG) plus - where the wires exit the case - a custom seal and a special

-3M-adhesive.
 By the way, notice how the wires aren't perfectly square where they exit the case.
 This is because the leads are soldered to the PCB by hand (to include both left and right-handed technicians) and before the glue dries, the wires relax to their natural set and rotate a little bit before the glue sets up.
-As it turns out, this results in a better seal than forcing them to stay 'square' to the case so it's an instance where ignoring our inborn OCD is a good thing!
+As it turns out, not forcing it but letting it take a natural set results in a better seal. going with the flow became a saying for a reason and this is better than listening to our inborn OCD!

 components.
 Better servos.
 The formula is simple.
 Decisions regarding